Ty Murray: 1989 PRCA season

 In this year, Murray was in his second year at Odessa College.
 He exchanged the dorm for an apartment with Jim Sharp.
 Slightly older, Sharp was already a world champion in bull riding.
 Murray started the year competing in Fort Worth, Texas.
 He captured the saddle bronc title and finished second in bareback.
 His earnings of $4,062 were enough to win the all-around event, and enough to beat Dave Appleton, the previous year's all-around champ.
 He also earned a spot in the Dodge National Circuit Finals Rodeo.

 Murray competed at the Reno Rodeo Championship at the end of June.
 Although he did not win any events, he tied third in the saddle bronc event and made it to the finals in bull riding.
 Out of 11 bulls, only 3 cowboys made rides.
 Murray was bucked off by a bull named Copenhagen Times in two seconds.
 Despite this, Murray earned $5,449, enough to win the all-around.
 Murray was reluctantly happy to win the all-around without winning any events.
 He was also frustrated at not scoring in the bull riding finals.
 Consistency won the all-around, but it was hard won.

-In July, all of the guys competed at Cheyenne Frontier Days.
-The cowboys refer to it as the "Daddy of Them All."
-Every cowboy knows about and needs to compete there.
-This was the finals day on Sunday.
-It had rained and was muddy.
-Frost got on a bull named Takin’ Care of Business by Bad Company Rodeo.
-Lane made a great ride.
-After he dismounted, the bull put a horn against Frost’s back and pressed him against the ground.
-After this encounter, Frost got up and motioned for help, then collapsed.
-The impact from the bull broke some ribs.
-The severed ribs broke an artery; his heart could not recover.
-Frost died; he was 25 years old.

 By Labor Day, Murray was 2nd in the All-Around World Standings.
 He was $1,000 behind his uncle, Butch Myers.
 Then, two weeks, later, Murray was leading the standings.
-On September 19, Murray's earnings were $84,044; his uncle had $82,465, and Clay O’Brien Cooper had $76,967.
+On September 19, Murray's earnings were $84,044; his uncle had $82,465, and Clay O'Brien Cooper had $76,967.
 Near the end of October, the race was looking close and time was running out before the NFR.
 But it was obvious Murray would qualify.